As one of the only big cats that live in groups, lions are social and live in an egalitarian society without ranking.

 The fur color varies from light buff to silvery grey, yellowish red, and dark brown.
 The underparts are generally paler.
 A newborn lion has dark spots that eventually fade, leaving behind faint marks seen on its legs and underparts.

 The male and female lions are easily distinguishable.
 Males have broader frames with a prominent mane, usually brownish with hints of yellow, rust, and black.
 The color may darken with age.

-The tails of lions end with dark, hairy tufts.
+The tails of these wild cats of Africa end with dark, hairy tufts.
 In some lions, this section keeps hidden a hard ‘spine’ or ‘spur’ formed from the fusion of the final sections of the tail bone.